 Ferry Unardi (Indonesia) – Cofounder & CEO, Traveloka

 If you are living in Indonesia, chances are that you might well be aware of the website known as Traveloka.
-This website is one of the most well-known startups in Indonesia, and has slowly but surely become the go-to website for online flight and hotel bookings.
+This website is one of the most well-known ecommerce startups in Indonesia, and has slowly but surely become the go-to website for online flight and hotel bookings.

 Unardi, 23 at the time, dropped out of Harvard in 2012 after the first semester to get back to Indonesia and found Traveloka.
 Initially, Traveloka was just a flight search and aggregating platform.
 It evolved through various iteration to become the most popular platform in Indonesia.

 Soon after founding Traveloka, Unardi realized that the main issue that consumers face wasn’t about searching for flights.
 Customers were not happy with the whole process of using different services to book a flight and finalize a transaction.
 Unardi saw this pain point and took it upon himself to rectify the issue.
-Currently, Traveloka has more than a 1000 employees, and is taking the full advantage of the fast growing Indonesian market.
+Currently, Traveloka has more than a 1000 employees and is taking the full advantage of the fast-growing Indonesian market.

 Raghav Verma (India) – Cofounder, Chaayos

 Those of you who are even slightly aware of India, know that Indians love tea, even more so than the British.
-For majority of Indians, the day is incomplete, if they haven’t drunk at least 1-2 cups of tea.
+For a majority of Indians, the day is incomplete, if they haven’t drunk at least 1-2 cups of tea.
 With so much love for tea, it was inevitable that a startup selling tea would achieve huge success.